Global Retry Settings

 You can find a suitable death sfx inside resources/amk/sfx (see AddmusicK Resources for details).

-!death_jingle_alt The alternative death jingle which will be played after the !death_sfx when "Exit" is chosen in the prompt (only available when you're using AddmusicK). $01-$FE: custom song number, $FF = do not use this feature.
+!death_jingle_alt The alternative death jingle which will be played after the !death_sfx when "EXIT" is chosen in the prompt (only available when you're using AddmusicK).

 !option_sfx